Battle of Manado: Airborne drop

 In spite of the dogged resistance, the 1st Drop Group overran the airfield by 11:25.
 As the battle progresses, Van den Berg called Lt.
-Fuchter's Company, along with the Mobile Colonne to attack the paras from a westerly direction, via Panasen.
+Fuchter's Company, along with the Mobile Colonne to attack the paratroopers from a westerly direction, via Panasen.
 Yet Fuchter did not arrive at Kakas until 11:30, where by then Langoan Airfield had already been lost, thus cancelling the attack.
 Van den Berg then ordered Fuchter's Company and the Mobile Colonne to take position to the south and west of Kakas and relieve the Militia-Landstorm Company stationed there.
 Upon accessing the number of casualties sustained and the very few troops that were still able to fight, van den Berg's troops destroyed the Tasoeka Naval Base and prepare his troops to move into their assigned guerrilla territory.

 At 12:35 van den Berg informed Tomohon that he was leaving for the area east of Tasoeka.
 He sent the Militia-Landstorm Company – deemed unfit for a guerrilla fight – westwards to Kotamobagoe (Kotamobagu) to join forces with the Manado Militia Company.
 Lt.
 Wielinga, the overall commander of the airfield defense, did not use his brigade to support the battle, and had already retreated during the battle instead.

 Upon capturing the airfield, Horiuchi sent a reconnaissance team moved to the Kakas area at 13:00 to reconnoiter Dutch movement.
 Ter Voert, Tauran and Toemoedi who just reached Kakas on foot immediately reported the movement.
 The team encountered and captured an overvalwagen before moving into Kakas, where they engaged another overvalwagen and forced it to withdraw.
 1st and 2nd Company, advancing towards Kakas, engaged with Fuchter's Company, which was supported by an overvalwagen.
-After an extensive fight, the paras drove Fuchter's troops off and seized Kakas by 14:50.
-At 15:50 the paras attacked the seaplane base and captured it by 18:00.
+After an extensive fight, the paratroopers drove Fuchter's troops off and seized Kakas by 14:50.
+At 15:50 the paratroopers attacked the seaplane base and captured it by 18:00.
 The attack was supported by the Tondano Lake Unit, who landed by two Mavis flying boats on Tondano Lake at 14:57.
 While landing, the Unit came under fire from Mobile Colonne's 37 mm guns, which was not sufficient to halt the process.

 The following day, the 2nd Drop Group parachuted into Langoan airfield at 09:52 A.M. and linked up with the 1st Drop Group.
 Horiuchi's force, in full capacity, launched an assault on Langoan city and the neighboring Tompaso.
 By then, Schillmöller had withdrawn westward, towards Amoerang (Amurang), leaving behind large amounts of weapon and ammunition.
 Langoan was captured by 11:25, with Tompaso following suit at 12:30.
-Another element of the paras advanced to Paso and seized the city at 10:35.
+Another element of the paratroopers advanced to Paso and seized the city at 10:35.
 By 14:00, Horiuchi managed to link up with both 1st and 2nd Sasebo Force.